Asynchronous Upgrade of Two Appliances in a Failover Relationship

 On a minimum of two local machines that can access Appliance B, edit the hosts file so that your support site hostname resolves to the IP address of Appliance B. On one computer, run the representative console.
 Your installed representative consoles will need to be upgraded after the site upgrades.
 Typically, this occurs automatically the next time representatives run the representative console.
 To check the software build a representative console is running, log into the representative console and then click Help > About.

 Note: Representative consoles previously deployed on locked-down computers using MSI may need to be re-deployed once the upgrade is complete.
 If the extractable representative console feature has been enabled for your site by Bomgar Support, then you can download an MSI installer to update representative consoles prior to upgrading the appliance.
 To do this, check for the new update either manually or automatically.
 Click the Rep Console Installers link to download the MSI for distribution.
 Note that the updated representative consoles will not come online until their appliance is updated.
-Keep a copy of the old MSI installer to remove the outdated representative console installations after the appliance is updated.
+It is not necessary to uninstall the original representative console prior to deploying the new one, as the new one should automatically replace the original installation.
+It is a best practice, however, to keep a copy of the old MSI to remove the outdated representative installations after the appliance is updated should this removal prove necessary.
+The new MSI is unable to do so.

 From the other computer, request a support session and, when prompted, run the customer client to be sure that a connection can be made.
 You may also wish to test that this computer can be accessed via a Jump Client installed prior to upgrade.